one10/chrome-auto-loop/README.txt

 right away.
 Press changing color icon to stop/start.
 Modify urls.json with your urls and timeout values for each if necessary.

+This extension provides a quick way to simulate page loads leveraging the real browser to also load all images, JS, CSS, etc., making it more realistic than, say, curl or ab.

 ================
 Files
 ================